Set up the My Health Record system

 New features will be added to the My Health Record system over time.
 This means that future upgrades of your clinical software may include additional My Health Record system functionality.
 Not all clinical software vendors may choose to include all functionality.
 The Agency keeps a record of the software products on the market which have particular digital health functionality – Software Products Using Digital Health.
 For more information contact your software vendor.

-Before your healthcare providers can access the National Provider Portal on behalf of your organisation, your Organisation Maintenance Officer (OMO) needs to establish authorization links between your healthcare providers' HPI-Is and your organisation's HPI-O(s).
+Before healthcare providers can access the National Provider Portal (NPP) on behalf of your organisation, your Organisation Maintenance Officer (OMO) needs to establish authorisation links between the healthcare providers' HPI-Is and your organisation's HPI-O(s).

-This authorises your healthcare providers to access the National Provider Portal on behalf of your organisation(s) and can be done via:
+This authorises the healthcare providers to access the NPP on behalf of your organisation(s) and can be done by:

-Further information on using the National Provider Portal is available on the My Health Record system website in the Provider Portal factsheet.
+Further information on using the National Provider Portal is available on the My Health Record website.

 A contracted service provider (CSP) is an organisation that can act on behalf of a healthcare provider organisation e.g. an organisation offering cloud (web) based services.
 A CSP can access the HI Service and the My Health Record system on behalf of a healthcare provider organisation when providing IT services to communicate or manage health information.
 For more information about CSPs and setting them up for the My Health Record system, refer to the Department of Human Services Healthcare Identifiers Service webpage.